 You’ve got questions, and we have answers.
 Here are our four best tips for making sure your photograph never gets stuck on glass again.

-- Use high-quality photographic paper and mats
+- Use high-quality photo paper and mats

 - Keep picture frames away from direct sunlight

-- Be mindful of humidity and moisture damage
+- Be mindful of humidity and moisture damage to your photos

 While there may be more than a few ways to unstick your photo print from its glass paneling, there’s still a pretty significant chance something will go wrong – especially if you do it yourself.
 Even professional glass removal services can make mistakes!
 That’s why the only real solution is to have your photo restored and reprinted.